NIFU-NO/saros.contents/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 3 notes
+0 errors | 0 warnings | 2 notes

 ## Note

-- New submission.
-This is part of the 'saros'-packages (saros.base, saros.utils, saros).
-- There are no references to the package (yet).
+- Retry on new submission.
+See fuller comment on the 'saros.base'-package.
 - Success on rhub versions 1,2,3,4,5,20,21,22,23.